A Geometric Approach to Fault Detection and Isolation of Two-Dimensional (2D) Systems

 2D models can be used for representing a large class of problems such as approximating hyperbolic PDE systems \cite{ACC2013, HyperPDE_2D}, image processing and digital filtering \cite{Roess}.
 System theory concepts such as observability, controllability and feedback stabilization have also been investigated in the literature for 2D systems \cite{Kaczorek_Book, FMinBook, ACC2013, ntogramatzidis2012Siam, Valcher2013}.
 There are various models that are adopted in the literature for 2D systems including the Rosser model \cite{Roess}, the Fornasini-Marichesini model I (FMI) and model II (FMII) \cite{FMinBook,Kaczorek_Book}.
 The FMI can be formulated as a Roesser model and the Roesser model is a special case of the FMII model \cite{Kaczorek_Book}.
 In this work, we consider and concentrate on the FMII model, and consequently our results are also derived for this general class of 2D systems.

 Consider the following FMII model \cite{FMinBook},

 where $x\in\fld{R}^n$, $u\in\fld{R}^m$, and $y\in \fld{R}^q$ denote the state, input and output vectors, respectively.
 The fault signals and the corresponding fault signatures are designated by$f_k$, $L_k^1$ and $L_{k}^2$, respectively.
+Also, $p$ denotes the number of faults in the system.
 Since in this work all the introduced invariant subspaces are based on the operators $A_1$, $A_2$ and $C$, we designate the system \eqref{Eq:FMII} by the triple ($C$,$A_1$,$A_2$). \begin{remark} Note that system \eqref{Eq:FMII} represents and captures the presence of \underline{both} actuator and component faults.
 To represent sensor faults, one can augment the sensor dynamics and model the sensor faults as actuator faults in the augmented system (for a complete discussion on this issue refer to \cite{Mass_Thesis} - Chapters 3 and 4).
 Also, it should be pointed out that the fault signal $f_k$ affects the system through two different fault signatures $L_{k}^1$ and $L_{k}^2$.
 An alternative fault model could have been expressed according to the following representation,